Carrollton Paternity Lawyer

 - Both parents sign an “acknowledgement of parenthood” or “declaration of paternity” on a state-approved form, in front of a witness.

 - A man cares for the child as his own, provides financial support, and more for a period of time.

 - The father and the mother write the father’s name on the child’s birth certificate.

 Paternity suits in court are initiated for a number of reasons.
 If you are a mother looking to obtain child support and secure medical benefits for your child, we can assist you.
 If you are a mother looking to gain social security, pension, retirement benefits, veterans’ benefits, or inheritance rights for your child, we can assist you.
 If you are a father looking to establish yourself as the legal parent eligible for custody and visitation rights, we can assist you.

 Rights and Responsibilities of Paternity

 Once paternity is established and confirmed, the child becomes the responsibility of both the mother and the legal father, and the father’s rights to the child are established.
-Visitation, child support, and custody are all matters that must be resolved and the family law attorneys at Malik & Associates, PLLC can assist you with the terms of these agreements.
+Visitation, child support, and custody are all matters that must be resolved and the attorneys at Malik & Associates, PLLC can assist you with the terms of these agreements.